nagasudhirpulla/taming_python/blog/skills/flask_macros.md

 * Jinja macro will render a jinja template based on the inputs provided to it.
 Jinja macro is similar to a function in python

 ## Example
-* The server.py file is a simple flask server as shown below
+* The be server.py file is a simple flask server as shown below
 ```py
 # server.py file
 from flask import Flask, render_template